 Fulfill Administrative Responsibilities

-- Record your hours on your timesheet every week and submit your timesheet every other
+- Accurately record work hours on your myWCU timesheet every week and submit your timesheet

-- Check your Catamount email regularly for appointment confirmations and updates from
+- Check your catamount email regularly and respond promptly to communications from the WaLC.

 To be eligible for a tutoring position in the WaLC, you must:

-- Have earned an 'A' in each course you wish to tutor, have written approval from the
+- Have earned an 'A' in each course you wish to tutor or have written approval from

 - Provide at least two recommendation forms from faculty members at WCU (see application